rolfhm/DAVAI-env/README.md

 2. Go to the prompted directory of the experiment (ending with `.../dv-<nnnn>-<platform>@<user>/davai/nrv/`)
 3. Run the tests: `davai-run_xp` and monitor (standard output for the build, then job scheduler).

-Explanations to be found in the User Guide.
+More details to be found in the User Guide.

 Tests versions and reference experiments
 ----------------------------------------